Periodic curves for general endomorphisms of $\mathbb C\mathbb P^1\times \mathbb C\mathbb P^1$: Introduction

 \bt \l{tt1} Let $A$ be a rational function of degree $m \geq 2$.
 Then for any decomposition \be \l{de} A^{\circ n} = A_r \circ A_{r-1} \circ \cdots \circ A_1 \ee of an iterate $A^{\circ n}$, $n \geq 1$, into a composition of indecomposable rational functions, the inequality $\deg A_1 \leq m$ holds. \et

 Applying this theorem to the decomposition \eqref{de} of a rational function \( A \) of degree two, we see that \( \deg A_1 = 2 \) and that the group \( \Sigma_\infty(A) \) contains \( \mu_{A_1} \).
 Under condition~\eqref{emp}, it follows that \( \mu_{A_1}=\mu_A \), which readily implies the conclusion of Theorem~\ref{t1} for \( A \).
-Finally, it is easy to see that~\eqref{emp} holds for general \( A \) (note that all functions of degree two are simple).
-Another consequence of the implication of~\eqref{eqa} by~\eqref{emp} is the following: for a general rational function \( A \) of degree two, the equality
+Finally, it is easy to show that~\eqref{emp} holds for general \( A \) (note that all functions of degree two are simple).